ccodwg/CovidTimelineCanada/README.md

 https://api.opencovid.ca/timeseries?stat=cases&geo=hr&hr_names=short&date=1
 ```

 Some provinces no longer offer health region-level data for cases and/or deaths.
 For these provinces/territories, all recent cases and/or deaths will show up under the "Unknown" (code: 9999) health region.
-The following is a list of provinces/territories that no longer report health region data:

-- Manitoba (death data no longer reported at HR-level)
-- New Brunswick (death data no longer reported at HR-level)
-- Newfoundland and Labrador (case and death data no longer reported at HR-level)
-- Northwest Territories (case and death data no longer reported at all)
-- Nova Scotia (case and death data no longer reported at HR-level)
-- Nunavut (case and death data no longer reported at all)
-- Saskatchewan (case and death data no longer reported at HR-level)
-- Yukon (case and death data no longer reported at all)
+See [Health region-level data reporting](docs/data_sources/hr_reporting.md) for details on if and when this transition occured for each province.

 ## Available datasets